disizmj/node-farmer/README.md

  Soil	: A host or group of hosts where input/instructions are executed

  Canal	: A waterway to convey water for irrigation, temporary directory to hold any staging files as needed

+**Harvest and Fruit functionalities aren't available in this release.
+Upcoming releases will support those functionalities.
 ```
 ## Download & run instructions:
 ```